Konstantinas Savickas: Biography

 In 1909, he emigrated to the United States with his parents.
 In Chicago, he achieved secondary education and graduated Northwestern University in 1929 by achieving Bachelor of Laws.
 As a student he actively exercised, in 1933-1935 he was editing Lithuanian youth newspaper "Vytis".

 In 1935–1936, he lived in Kaunas, worked at Physical Culture Palace as a sports instructor.
 Basketball situation in Lithuania was deplorable at that time, tragic loss to Latvia with huge difference was a perfect proof of that.
 As a result, Savickas started coaching Lithuania national basketball team in 1935 and improved it a lot.
 He invited well-known Lithuanian-American basketball players Pranas Talzūnas, Feliksas Kriaučiūnas, Juozas Žukas and B.Budrikas to Lithuania.
 In Kaunas, 1936, he published his book "Krepšinis" (English: "Basketball"), wrote various articles about physical education.
 In 1937, Lithuania lost to Latvia again but only with score of 29:41, which was a huge improvement.
 Just before EuroBasket 1937, he transferred his head coach post to Feliksas Kriaučiūnas.
 Lithuania won EuroBasket for the first time during that competition in Latvia.

-After the end of EuroBasket 1937, he returned to United States without knowing that his home-country will be occupied soon.
-As a result, he had to stay in United States almost his whole life after Soviet Union occupation and observe Lithuanian-Americans, Frank Lubin (5-times All-American) games in USA clubs and after many decades admire Sabonis, Marčiulionis, Chomičius, Kurtinaitis game play.
+After the end of EuroBasket 1937, Savickas returned to United States where he stayed until 1991 as the Soviet occupation of Lithuania meant he was unable to return home.

 He returned to Lithuania only in 1991, just one year before his death, to participate in IV Lithuanian World Sports Games.
 Giving interview to daily newspaper Lietuvos rytas he said: